tudelft/racebian/cross-compiler/README.md

 On the first time running the container a lot of environment files are copied from the pi to the (persistent) docker volume we just created.
 In subsequent builds they will only be updated when something on the pi changes.
-This step can also be skipped manually using the `--slip_rsync` flag.
+This step can also be skipped manually using the `--slip-rsync` flag.

 This means that the pi needs to be connected at least during the first time to do the initial sync.